gax1985/NSCC/NSCC/Programming I/Oct. 23rd - Functions.md

 def ShowMessage(in_name):  # we create in_name parameter that

-                        # is comming into the function
+                        # is coming into the function

     print("Hello, {in_name}")